 “See those little black boxes?
 They’re called telephones” – Jordan Belfort, The Wolf of Wall Street

 Use LinkedIn to track candidates down, find out where they work and which department they’re in.
 You can even use it to navigate to their company page to get a contact number.

-Phone sourcers walk a fine line between becoming a nuisance and getting results, so we if you’re new to the field we recommend Maureen Sharib’s blogs and courses.
+However, phone sourcers walk a fine line between becoming a nuisance and getting results, so if you’re new to the field we recommend Maureen Sharib’s blogs and courses.
 You’ll learn her best tips for phone sourcing including how to negotiate with gatekeepers.
 Don’t be scared of spontaneous conversation with candidates, try picking up the phone.

 Alternative 3: Get a referral